bradwilson/ansible-dev-pc/README.md

 Most software does work on macOS, with a few exceptions noted below:

-* Insync is replaced with the native Google Backup and Sync
 * QEMU/KVM is replaced with VirtualBox (note that installing VirtualBox might fail the first time because of required permissions)
-* Remmina is not available, and [Microsoft Remote Desktop Client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac) must be installed from the App Store
 * Gnome-specific tweaks and applications are not supported